How to invest in your first ETF?

 Investing in an ETF (Exchange Traded Fund) involves buying a basket of financial assets in a single transaction, much like buying a stock on the stock market.
-Easy to access, inexpensive, and inherently diversified, ETFs have become a favorite among individual investors for building a long -term portfolio .
+Easy to access, inexpensive, and inherently diversified, ETFs have become a favorite instrument for individual investors looking to build a long -term portfolio .

 Here's how to start investing in an ETF step by step, even without any prior stock market experience.